Gerund: "Gerund" clauses with a specified subject

 The sense of the cat as notional subject of licking is disregarded.
-Rather they see the cat as exclusively the object of I saw The modifying phrase licking the cream is therefore described as a participle use.
+Rather they see the cat as exclusively the object of I saw.
+The modifying phrase licking the cream is therefore described as a participle use.

-Henry Fowler claims that the use of a non-possessive noun to precede a gerund arose as a result of confusion with the above usage with a participle, and should thus be called fused participle or geriple.
+Henry Fowler claims that the use of a non-possessive noun to precede a gerund arose from confusing the above usage with a participle, and should thus be called fused participle or geriple.

 It has been argued that if the prescriptive rule is followed, the difference between the two forms may be used to make a slight distinction in meaning: